defano/wyldcard/README.md

 * In Apple's HyperCard, if you created a menu item with the same name as an existing HyperCard menu item, the new item would inherit the behavior of HyperCard's original menu item.
 This is not true in HyperTalk Java.
 * HyperTalk Java cannot access or control the behavior of the menus produced by the operating system (such as the "Apple" or "HyperCard" menu on macOS systems).
 These menus cannot be deleted or modified, and selecting an item from one of these menus does not produce a `doMenu` message (meaning the stack cannot take action when the user selects an item from them).
 * When getting the contents of a menu from the menu bar, the result will be a list of lines (each line being the name of a menu item or `-` to denote a separator).
 This is true even if the menu items were `put` into the menu as a single-line list of values.
 * Menus created by script have no default behavior.
 Use the `on doMenu theMenu, theMenuItem` handler (in the card, background or stack script) to trap selections from the menu bar and add your own behavior.
 Menu buttons do not send the `doMenu` message.
-* Use the `reset menuBar` command to restore the application menu bar to its default state.

 ### HyperCard Properties